 They were moving through trees again, the wooden wheels of the cart moving easily on the hard-beaten path when he sensed them again, very close, and watching.
 His jaw tightened at the palpable ill-will coming from the watchers, and he stopped on the path.

 They didn't seem inclined to make him wait.
 The troupe of entertainers stepped into his path, brandishing their trade now as weapons.
 Throwing knives bristled from the leader's knuckles.
 The tall, whippet-thin swordsman had already unsheathed his blade.
 The mountainous man was still eating, pushing the last of a rice ball into his mouth with one of his blunt, flattish fingers.
-And the woman looked no less ready, or capable, to fight, deep into a martial arts stance with a pair of closed fans in each fist.
+And the woman looked no less ready, or capable, to fight, crouching in a martial arts stance with a pair of closed fans in each fist.

 "So you are following us," the troupe's leader accused.